 Signs of Financial Exploitation

 - Items of the elder’s possession are missing

 - Financial activity that the elder could not have completed

 - Unexplained bills or costs

 Elder abuse can significantly impact the life of an elderly individual.
 Fortunately, there are ways to prevent abuse from occurring.

-Remember to listen to elders and their caregivers, intervene if you suspect elder abuse, and educate other on how to recognize and report elder abuse.
+Remember to listen to elders and their caregivers, intervene if you suspect elder abuse, and educate others on how to recognize and report elder abuse.